 B.A., University of Michigan, 2000

 This experience has been particularly visible in Los Angeles.
-By all accounts both the biggest and most chaotic urban cannabis market in the world, Ariel founded and became the Chair of the Los Angeles Cannabis Task Force.
-Dedicated to finding a workable alternative to Prop D, the Task Force’s mission included establishing fair regulations for each of the cannabis industry’s various components, protecting and promoting diversity of the cannabis industry, and creating an economic climate in which everyone, from the government to the citizenry, benefits.
+By all accounts both the biggest urban cannabis market in the world, Ariel founded and serves as Chair of the Los Angeles Cannabis Task Force.
+Against considerable odds, the Task Force was instrumental in the passage of Measure M, authorizing the creation of a legal, regulated industry in LA.

 Ariel earned her Juris Doctor degree from the University of California, Berkeley School of Law (Boalt Hall), and was awarded a Bachelor of Arts degree with honors from the University of Michigan, Ann Arbor.
 She is an active member of the National Cannabis Bar Association, California State Bar, and the Beverly Hills Bar Association.
 She serves on the board of California NORML, the policy committee of the California Growers Association, and is a member of the National Cannabis Industry Association and the California Cannabis Industry Association.
 Prior to founding Clark Neubert LLP, Ariel captained her own solo firm, which she started after practicing with California Indian Legal Services in Oakland, Santa Rosa, and Eureka.